ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 Editor is visible, press :wbutton:`EDIT` in the bottom right hand of the panel to return to the screen capture interface with the crosshairs.

-Selections and subselections are made with the mouse in one of two ways:
+Selections and subselections can be made with the mouse in one of two ways:

 * Hold the left mouse button down to create a selection or subselection (drawing a rectangle around the desired area), and then release when done.